Custom campaign tracking

 🚧

-Custom tracking attributes in email templates are defined in the Settings tab of the template.
-This means that in order to use custom attributes, Template settings have to be allowed.
-Once allowed, you can define your custom attributes (update them from project settings) and custom headers.
+For email templates, define custom tracking attributes in the template's Settings tab.
+You need to allow template settings to use custom attributes.
+Once enabled, you can define custom attributes (or update them from project settings) and custom headers.

 Limitations

-• Max.
-20 custom attributes defined in project settings
+• Maximum 20 custom attributes in project settings.

-• Max.
-20 custom attributes defined per campaign in campaign settings
+• Maximum 20 custom attributes per campaign in campaign settings.

-• Max.
-100 distinct predefined values per one custom attribute
+• Maximum 100 distinct predefined values per custom attribute.

-• Adding custom attributes to emails with personalization via Jinja can enlarge the links for open and click tracking
+Adding custom attributes to emails with Jinja personalization can make open and click tracking links longer.

 Jinja support

-Jinja is supported for most of the campaign event types, but there are some exceptions where Jinja will not be rendered due to technical limitations.
+Jinja is supported for most of the campaign event types, but there are some exceptions where Jinja won't be rendered due to technical limitations.

 What´s next?